salavala/CosmosDBForMultitenantApplications/README.md

 Congratulation, You have completed the second challenge and now you know how to store data in Azure Storage accounts!!

-## Challenge-3: Design Cosmos DB Accounts to serve small, medium and large customers
+## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers

 Review the reservation data for Car and Hotel industries: